“Never had a Drink. NEVER Will!”

 “They’re comfortable,” Tony said.

 ‘Holy Crud, we’re old!’
 I thought when I realized Tony Mancuso was now choosing comfort over fashion.
-It had been probably ten years since I saw him last, maybe more, and the transformation between the man I basically grew up around and the man standing before me now were nearly 180 degrees different.
+It had been probably ten years since I last saw him, maybe more, and the transformation between the man I basically grew up around and the man standing before me now were nearly 180 degrees different.
 If I wore something for comfort, back in the day, he would’ve said, “That’s fine, but you look like an idiot.”
 If we saw a grown man in a pair of sandals, he would’ve dropped his pat response on the man, “The last man to look cool in a pair of sandals was Jesus of Nazareth.”
-Now the man, whose whole life was based on what women might think of him, was basically wearing a pair of them.
+Now, that man, was basically wearing a pair of them.

-When we’re happily married for as long as Tony and I were, the idea of dating someone else is as far from our purview as free solo rock climbing.
-When we’re happily married, we usually hang around other happily married people who haven’t talked about dating for over a decade, and when we don’t talk about such things, we don’t notice their windows closing.
-We know it in the larger sense, but it feels like the present tense, closing as opposed to closed as opposed to slammed shut forevermore.
+When we’re happily married for as long as Tony and I were, the idea of dating someone else is as far from our purview as free-solo rock climbing.
+When we’re happily married, we usually hang around other happily married people who haven’t talked about dating for over a decade, and when we don’t talk about such matters, we don’t see those windows closing.
+We know it in the larger sense, but it feels like those windows are closing, in the present tense, as opposed to closed or slammed shut forevermore.

 When we’re happily married, the idea that our waitress, barista, or whatever service industry employee stands behind the counter, is cute, beautiful, or incredibly attractive, catches our eye.
 “That never leaves a fella,” my eightysomething uncle once told me.
 “I don’t care how old you are, or how married you are, it never leaves.”
 Yet, there is a huge difference between someone catching our eye and rocking our world.

-I choose to think of the act of viewing a beautiful woman as equivalent to admiring an artistic masterpiece, the only difference is God and/or mother nature is Creator and/or creator.
+I now choose to think that the act of admiring a beautiful young woman as equivalent to admiring an artistic masterpiece, the only difference is God and/or mother nature is her Creator and/or creator.
 My examination of her features is an appreciation of the result of features that have emerged from thousands of genetic variants interacting with each other and the environment.
 If I walk through an art gallery, and I see a beautiful work of art, I’m going to stop and look, and I might admire it for a spell, but that doesn’t mean I’m going to make any commitments to buying it.

 I don’t know if the waitress who stepped up to take our drink orders that day was that artistic masterpiece, or if I had the effects of Tony’s Crocs swimming around in my head, coupled with the idea that those shoes meant our dating lives were “so over” that the whole situation enhanced her beauty to me.
 Whatever the case was, I accidentally, incidentally, or situationally leered at her.

 Yet, that leer wasn’t the desperate cry from a lonely well it was when I was younger.
-When this young, beautiful, and muscularly athletic woman whose features emerged from thousands of genetic variants interacting with each other and the environment generated an almost automatic hedonic and motivational response in me, I think I just wanted just enough attention from her to drown out the whispers I was hearing from Tony’s Crocs.
+When this young, beautiful, and muscularly athletic woman whose features emerged from thousands of genetic variants interacting with each other and the environment generated an almost automatic hedonic and motivational response in me, I think I just wanted to drown out the whispers I was hearing from Tony’s Crocs.

-When we left the bar and grille that night, Tony stood, key in hand, next to a 2019 Ford Fiesta, while we talked.
-He almost acted as if he was going to get in the Fiesta, and I grew distracted by the joke I knew was coming as he neared the car.
-The joke involved him nearing the car, as we spoke of other matters, and at the last second, just before we parted, he would pull that key backand say “Gotcha!”
+When we left the bar and grille that night, Tony stood, key in hand, near a 2019 Ford Fiesta, while we talked.
+He almost acted as if he was going to get in the Fiesta, and I grew distracted by the joke I saw coming as he stood there.
+The joke involved him nearing the car, as we spoke of other matters, and at the last second, just before we parted, he would pull that key back and say “Gotcha!”
 He’d then walk over to his 1970 Plymouth Hemi ‘Cuda.
 I still had that expectant smile on my face when he said, “All right, I gotta get going,” and he fobbed his Fiesta.

 “Is that yours?”
 I asked.
 He said it was.
 “Is it a rental?”
 I wondered, thinking maybe he got into a car accident or something.

 Seeing pictures of myself told me some undeniable truths, playing sports against teenagers told me something else, but that day at the bar and grill was so illustrative that I found it slightly and temporarily depressing.
-Tony Mancuso was the last person I expected to age gracefully or accept the facts of the aging process.
+Tony Mancuso was my fella for so many years that he felt like my brother from another mother, and seeing him age gracefully and accept the facts of the aging process was so shocking that I didn’t want to talk about it.
 I expected to suffix his age with years young, as opposed to years old.
 I expected him to dress like a man on the make, even though he was a happily married man who no longer needed to appear attractive.
 Seeing that this man who is six months younger than me, either give up entirely or display how comfortable and happy he was in life, caused me a couple sleepless nights.

 I never expected to write anything about age insecurity, because I’m more at peace with myself than I’ve ever been.
 I answer that age old question, “Would you like to go back and do it all over again?” with an asterisk, “If I could go back with my current mindset and everything else as is, I’d love to go back and edit and totally rewrite elements of my life, but I wouldn’t want to go through everything that accompanies youth again.
 I wouldn’t want to undo all of the psychological and philosophical progress I’ve made just to physically relive my past.

 I’ve also found most of the elements of aging quite pleasing.
-We’re all insecure to some degree, but insecurities were such a vital component of who I was when I was younger that I’m glad most of that is over.
+We’re all insecure to some degree, but insecurities were such an insurmountable obstacle when I was younger that I’m glad most of that is over.
 I love being a husband, father, and family man so much that I rarely, if ever, think about other things, until they smack me in the face like a signpost.

 Camping or Vamping?